-Celebrates the day of the beginning of the Egyptian revolution against "President Mubarak" on 25th of January 2011 and it's also a National Police Day It's a day off in Egypt.
+Celebrates the day of the beginning of the Egyptian revolution against "President Mubarak" on the 25th of January 2011 and it's also National Police Day It's a day off in Egypt.

-Egypt is celebrating on July 23 of the Egyptian revolution of 1952 against King Farouk and it was the main reason for ending kingdom of Egypt.
+Egypt is celebrating on July 23 the Egyptian revolution of 1952 against King Farouk, and it was the main reason for the ending of the kingdom of Egypt.

-It's on March 21 as a kind of appreciation for Egyptians mothers but it's not a public holiday in Egypt.
+It's on March 21 as a kind of appreciation for Egyptian mothers but it's not a public holiday in Egypt.

-Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt tour packages and choose your favourite journey, in addition to Egypt Nile cruise packages which offers a marvelous experiences through the heart of Egypt, or custom your dream vacation via Egypt tailor-made holidays
+Travel to Egypt and enjoy the weather, the natural beaches, and the breathtaking ruins such as Karnak Temple, Abu Simbel temple, Queen Hatshepsut temple, Valley of the Kings, and other historical landmarks, and don't worry about the money, Egypt offers a wide variety of tours that suit your pocket, check our Egypt private tours and choose your favorite journey, in addition to Nile river cruise which offers a marvelous experience through the heart of Egypt, or custom your dream vacation.
+Don't miss the chance and book us now:

 Private 4 Days Cairo Tour Packages 4 days Cairo Egypt tour package will offer a blessed entrance leading...